boyter/boyter.org/content/posts/replacing-my-old-desktop.md

 #### Cooler

 I used the Noctua D15 in my previous desktop when trying to make it quiet and was shocked at how well it worked.
 While there is a new version available, its almost twice the price in Australia.
+Since you don't get twice the performance I opted for the older unit.

 Why not an AIO?
 I don't trust the seals, I don't like that I have to replace the whole unit if anything fails, I don't like pump noise and I don't want more moving parts.
 Fans are pretty simple, as is a heat-sink.
 I know they can have better cooling power (probably useful in Australia) but that isn't enough incentive for me.
 Plus I have known a few people with them and most have had an AIO issue at one point or another.